-16.8 Formal disciplinary action (serious misdemeanour)
+16.7.
+Formal disciplinary action (serious misdemeanour)

-The first stage
+The first stage:

-- 16.8.1 The coordinator will conduct a preliminary investigation into the matter. - 16.8.2 Following the preliminary investigation, the employee will be informed of the allegations, facts and asked to explain.

-Following the employee's explanation, the coordinator may conduct further investigations if necessary.

-- 16.8.3 If the employee's explanation is unacceptable, then he or she will be given a first warning. - 16.8.4 The coordinator will keep a detailed record of the serious misdemeanour, the findings of the investigation, the employee's explanation and the warning given.
+- 16.7.1 The Manager will conduct a preliminary investigation into the matter. - 16.7.2 Following the preliminary investigation, the employee will be informed of the allegations and asked to explain. - Following the employee's explanation, the Manager may conduct further investigations if necessary. - 16.7.3 If the employee's explanation is unacceptable, then he or she will be given a first warning. - 16.7.4 The Manager / General Manager will keep a detailed record of the serious misdemeanour, the findings of the investigation, the employee's explanation and the warning given.
 The warning will be confirmed in writing to the employee and the employee will be asked to sign it as an acknowledgment.
 A copy of the document will be provided to the employee.
-A further copy will be sent to the Manager Organisational Development (or his/her delegate).
+A further copy will be sent to the Manager People and Culture (or his/her delegate).

-The coordinator may also effect guidance counselling, or demote or transfer the employee.
-With regard to demotion or transfer advice to the affected employee will be provided in writing.

-16.8.5 The employee may provide a written account of their version of the alleged serious misdemeanour to be included with the coordinator's records.
+- The Manager / General Manager may also effect guidance counselling, or demote or transfer the employee.
+With regard to demotion or transfer advice to the affected employee will be provided in writing. - 16.7.5 The employee may provide a written account of their version of the alleged serious misdemeanour to be included with the Manager / General Manager records.

-The second stage
+The second stage:

-- 16.8.6 If the serious misdemeanour is repeated or further misdemeanours are committed, the coordinator may affect guidance counselling session(s), or demote or transfer the employee, or may decide that a second and final warning is necessary.
-The procedure outlined in 16.8 1 (in conjunction with the Manager Organisational Development and his/her delegate) of the First Stage should be followed. - 16.8.7 If it is decided to affect further guidance counselling, the coordinator will keep a detailed record of any guidance counselling sessions conducted.
+- 16.7.6 If the serious misdemeanour is repeated or further misdemeanours are committed, the Manager / General Manager may affect guidance counselling session(s), or demote or transfer the employee, or may decide that a second and final warning is necessary.
+The procedure outlined in 16.7 (in conjunction with the Manager People and Culture and his/her delegate) of the First Stage should be followed. - 16.7.7 If it is decided to affect further guidance counselling, the Manager / General Manager will keep a detailed record of any guidance counselling sessions conducted.
 A copy of the document will be provided to the employee.
-A further copy will be sent to the Manager Organisational Development (or his/her delegate). - 16.8.8 If the employee's explanation is unacceptable, a second warning will be given in the presence of a more senior line coordinator or manager.
-The same procedure as per 16.8.4 and 16.8.5 of the First Stage will be followed. - 16.8.9 When situations arise where an employee commits misconduct bordering upon gross misconduct, the coordinator, after consulting a more senior line coordinator or manager, may elect to immediately apply the third stage process.
+A further copy will be sent to the Manager People and Culture (or his/her delegate). - 16.7.8 If the employee's explanation is unacceptable, a second warning will be given in the presence of a General Manager.
+The same procedure as per 16.7.4 and 16.7.5 of the First Stage will be followed. - 16.7.9 When situations arise where an employee commits misconduct considered to be gross misconduct, the Manager / General Manager, after consulting the Chief Executive Officer, may elect to immediately apply the third stage process.

-The third stage
+The third stage: